 Beginning Chapter Books to Keep Kids Reading

-I LOVED the rye humor in this beginning, hilarious chapter book.
+.
 It pairs two of the most unlikely of traveling companions together– a worm and a bird.
 The bird, Laurence, thinks he’s a flamingo and wants to journey to Lake Nakuru National Park where the other flamingos live.
 The worm, Marcus, besides worrying he’s about to be breakfast, thinks that Laurence looks like a chicken.
 What do you the reader think?
 Never the less, in hopes that Laurence WON’T eat him for breakfast, Marcus offers to help Laurence navigate to Lake Nakuru.
 As they travel “the world”, the two develop an unexpected, lovely friendship.
 The reader will crack up at Laurence’s mistaken landmark sighting (is it the Eiffel Tower or a power line tower?)
 Your growing readers will crack up while reading this fun adventure.

 Jasmine is so jealous that the older kids in her family have important jobs on the mochi making day — she wants to do what the older boys and men are doing, pound the mochi rice.
 Her understanding father figures out a way for Jasmine to join in.
 And even though it didn’t work out how she wanted, her family is proud of her and decide it’s okay to break some rules like who gets to pound the rice.
 Not only is the story’s message very sweet, you’ll love how Jasmine’s Japanese-American culture and warm family community shine throughout.